ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

   if enabled, the resources will be transpiled at startup to avoid additional overhead for the first requests to the transpiled resources.

 - skipBabelPresetPluginResolve: `boolean` (*experimental feature*) if enabled, the babel presets and plugins will not be resolved by the tooling extension and babel itself will do it.
-This can cause babel presets or plugins not to be found in case of working in monorepos.
+This can cause babel presets or plugins not to be found in case of working in monorepos

+- generateBabelConfig: `boolean|string` (*experimental feature*)
+  this option allows to generate the babel config file for the current project when the babel config file doesn't exist - this option is useful when you are using babel generation within a different tooling (like a native babel execution inside e.g. jest) to use the same configuration like when running the task or middleware; if the value is a string the tooling extension will assume to generate a file with the provided name

 The following configuration options will only be taken into account if no inline babel configuration is maintained in the `ui5.yaml` as `babelConfig` or no external babel configuration exists in any configuration file as described in [Babels configuration section](https://babeljs.io/docs/configuration):